TRIGGER WARNING & RESOURCES:

 6. Understand that your loved one is going to be triggered suddenly by the strangest things, even years down the road.
 Be okay with that and offer support.
 Also know that you might not know sometimes what they are going through.
 We become masters at hiding what’s really going on and how we’re really feeling.
 Watch for the signs of someone being triggered, like a blank stare, sudden tears, no response or an outburst.
 Check in with them gently and quietly, which will also help them come back to their body.

-7. If your loved one seems to be on an emotional roller coaster, guess what… that is completely normal for a gun violence survivor.
+7. If your loved one seems to be on an emotional roller coaster, guess what… that is completely normal for a survivor or even just someone experiencing any kind of loss of a loved one.
 It’s also normal for them to seem to have no emotion at all.
 Just watch for signs of trouble, like dark thoughts, suicidal thoughts or behaviour, extreme isolation or them just going back to life immediately as if nothing happened.
 Encourage them to get support, and help them to get it if they’re open to it.
 It’s bizarre how one can feel and the kinds of things we can do as coping strategies.
 I started watching extra violent movies.
 I’ve also gone through phases of wanting nothing but positivity.
 It’s all just been part of the journey.
 There have been times I’ve been afraid I was losing my mind or about to.
 I could not do this alone and I don’t believe anyone should.
 This is the worst Dark Night of the Soul I’ve ever experienced, and hey, I lost my mom to suicide and my dad to a heart attack when I was a teenager.